1 Preliminary remarks topenlarge

 The plate size is dependent on the fracture configuration and the degree of comminution.
 Typically, a one-third tubular (or a one-quarter tubular) plate is sufficient.
 The plate is undercontoured to allow for maximal compression.
 The first screw is placed just proximal to the fracture.

 Insertion of the second and third screws

 A second screw is placed in the proximal aspect of the plate.

 Additional lag screws can be placed independently (anteriorly and posteriorly relative to the plate) or through the plate to finish fixation.
 Screw placement and overall reduction are confirmed under image intensification.
-See also "assessment of reduction" under "authors' added material".
+See also the content on assessment of reduction.